High-Precision Dichotomous Image Segmentation via Probing Diffusion Capacity: Method

 \subsection{Scale-Wise Conditional Injection}

 In traditional diffusion models for dense prediction tasks, conditioning is typically done at the input stage by concatenating along the channel dimension with the variable to be denoised~\citep{marigold2024,fu2024geowizard}.
 This approach can lead to information loss in later stages.
-To establish long-range and profound conditional guidance, we introduce Scale-Wise Conditional Injection to create multi-granular, long-range, and deep visual interactions.
-Specifically, we incorporate multi-scale conditions into the corresponding layers of the U-Net encoder (See Fig. \ref{fig:module}) .
-Specifically, we employ three injector heads, each composed of a simple convolutional layer and two zero conloution layers~\citep{ctrlnet} (See Fig. \ref{fig:module}).
+To establish long-range and profound conditional guidance, we introduce Scale-Wise Conditional Injection (SWCI), an approach that employs mixed-scale architectures to effectively capture diverse visual patterns, thereby enhancing multi-granular perception and facilitating deep visual interactions.
+Specifically, we incorporate multi-scale conditions into the corresponding layers of the U-Net encoder (See Fig. \ref{fig:module}) and employ three injector heads, each composed of a simple convolution layer and two zero convolution layers~\citep{ctrlnet} (See Fig. \ref{fig:module}).
 Each injector head receives conditional latent code that is resized to corresponding scales as input.
 The resulting outputs are then integrated at the junction of the last three layers in the U-Net encoder, facilitating the generation of more authentic structural details.
 In this way, we introduce multi-granularity information for semantic and structural perception, without causing excessive interference with RGB texture.